 Short answer: No

 The simple fact is: YOU WILL ALWAYS FIND FIBONACCI RETRACEMENT LEVELS.

 Imagine using the example above, I told you to sell when price reaches the 23%, then the 38%, then the 50%, followed by the 61.8%, then the 78.6% and on and on and on.
 What’s going to happen at the end of that?
-Well, you would have lot a lot of money and probably be spending a bit more money to buy that next plane ticket to find me and kick my teeth in (which I really do not wish to happen).
+Well, you would have lost a lot of money and probably be spending a bit more money to buy that next plane ticket to find me and kick my teeth in (which I really do not wish to happen).

-The trick to trading Fiboancci retracements profitably, is in using them in conjunction with other Fibonacci levels.
-This includes other Fibonacci retracements from a bigger/shorter trend, using Fibonacci extensions (we will cover this), using support and resistance (correctly) and also price action.
-What this results in is you increasing your odds tremendously on getting into profitable trade setups.
+The trick to trading Fibonacci retracements profitably is in using them in conjunction with other Fibonacci levels.
+This includes other Fibonacci retracements from a bigger/shorter trend, using Fibonacci extensions (we will cover this), using support and resistance (correctly), and also price action.
+What this results in is you increase your odds tremendously on getting into profitable trade setups.